Dr. Meghan McMurtry

 C. Meghan McMurtry is an Associate Professor in Psychology at the University of Guelph, director of the Pediatric Pain, Health, and Communication Lab, and a Clinical and Health Psychologist with the Pediatric Chronic Pain Program at McMaster Children’s Hospital.
 Dr. McMurtry’s research and clinical interests focus on acute and chronic pain, medical procedure-related fear, as well as communication and family influences in these contexts.
 Dr. McMurtry was the Co-Principal Investigator and an Evidence Lead on the national Help Eliminate Pain in Kids and Adults Team which created two clinical practice guidelines regarding vaccination pain and needle fear management; aspects from the pain management guideline were endorsed for vaccinations worldwide by the World Health Organization (WHO).
 Recently, Dr. McMurtry was the sole psychologist on the small subcommittee for the WHO’s Global Advisory Committee on Vaccine Safety tasked with creating guidance on immunization stress-related responses.
 She also served as the sole psychologist on the 25 person Guideline Development Group representing 17 countries for the WHO’s Guideline for the Management of Chronic Pain in Children.

-Olivia Dobson is currently a second year master’s student in the Clinical Child and Adolescent Psychology Program.
+Olivia Dobson is currently a PhD student in the Clinical Child and Adolescent Psychology Program.
 Olivia completed her undergraduate degree in Psychology at Acadia University and has a particular interest in clinical work with children with developmental disabilities and their families.
 This clinical interest transcends into Olivia’s research work where she is interested in the prevention and management of needle pain and fear in children with developmental disabilities.
-Olivia’s master’s thesis focuses on how existing tools and resources for needle fear and pain management can better suit the needs of children on the Autism Spectrum and their families.
+Olivia’s master’s thesis focused on how existing tools and resources for needle fear and pain management can better suit the needs of children on the Autism Spectrum and their families.
 Olivia’s research has been funded by NSERC and she received the 2021-22 Autism Scholars Award for the master’s level.

 Natisha Nabbijohn is currently a PhD student the Clinical Child and Adolescent Psychology program at the University of Guelph under the supervision of Dr. Meghan McMurtry.
 Supported by two consecutive MA-level OGS awards, her Master’s thesis consists of scoping review on the measurement and conceptualization of coping responses in the pediatric chronic pain literature.
 She has also been active as research student in the Pediatric Chronic Pain Program at the McMaster Children’s Hospital and involved as a student trainee in the Pain in Child Health program.
 Prior to her current graduate work, Natisha completed an undergraduate and Master’s degree in psychology at the University of Toronto where she examined the role of biological, psychological and social factors on the well-being of gender minority youth.
 Natisha is interested in applying the biopsychosocial model in her current research to improve the quality of life and healthcare experience of youth living with chronic pain.